bowl of dark chocolate which is one of the foods to avoid when having insomnia

 For better sleep, it’s important to avoid anything that can cause or worsen anxiety.

-It turns some foods can actually increase anxiety.
+It turns out some foods can actually increase anxiety such as fruit juice, alcohol, processed foods, and refined carbs.

 Some people have even found avoiding sugar helpful as it may be an anxiety trigger.